Extended-Thunder/remote-content-by-folder/README.md

 By default, the "allow" regexp is checked first, then the "block" regexp, and if neither matches, the add-on does nothing.
 There is a checkbox in the preferences which can be checked to reverse the order of the checks.

+The user can also specify a regular expression matching folder names which should be scanned for new messages on startup, most commonly "^Inbox$".
+This is necessary because sometimes Thunderbird starts fetching new messages on startup before it has initialized all add-ons, and Remote Content By Folder isn't told by Thunderbird to check messages that were fetched before it was initialized.

 [home page][github] | [addons.thunderbird.net][atn] | [bug reports][issues] |
 [email support][email]